nekr0z/matebook-applet/README.md

 </details>

 ### Compiling matebook-applet
 You can always download precompiled amd64 binary from the [releases page](https://github.com/nekr0z/matebook-applet/releases), but it's also perfectly OK to compile matebook-applet yourself.
-Provided that you have the dependencies (GTK+ and libappindicator) installed (on Debian you can `sudo apt install libgtk-3-dev libappindicator3-dev`), all you need to do is:
+Provided that you have the dependencies (GTK+ and libayatana-appindicator) installed (on Debian you can `sudo apt install libgtk-3-dev libayatana-appindicator3-dev`), all you need to do is:

         $ git clone https://github.com/nekr0z/matebook-applet.git
         $ cd matebook-applet